 Students should have preferably completed Elective Music to Year 10 level and play an instrument.
 If students have not completed elective music they must play an instrument/voice competently and have a good knowledge of music theory.
-Students do not need to be able to read music fluently in this course.
-It is an expectation that students who study the HSC Music 1 course participate in the Senior Choir.
+It is an expectation that students who study the HSC Music 1 course participate in one or more of the many ensembles at the AIS Music Department.
 This expectation is in place to assist students to improve aural skills, music theory skills, and enhance their understanding of a variety of musical contexts.
 Participation also enhances abstract thinking skills which will, in turn, boost a student's academic potential in all their subjects.